Skip to content

 There is a DFU utility tool available for download. dfu-util is a host side implementation of the DFU 1.0 and DFU 1.1 specifications of the USB forum.
 DFU is intended to download and upload firmware to/from devices connected over USB.

-With any given firmware file in dfu format, the update can then be applied with
+With any given firmware file in dfu format, the update can then be applied with:

 dfu-util -a 0 -D <file.dfu>

 See sample script for an example on how to update the firmware.
-On the miro Edge devices, this script is preinstalled at /opt/flash_gwcard_dfu.sh.
+On miro Edge devices, this script is preinstalled at /opt/flash_gwcard_dfu.sh.

-After a successful firmware update, the card needs to be reset while BOOT pin is held low to start normal operation.
-For normal operation BOOT pin has to be held low during reset and power up.
+After a successful firmware update, the card needs to be reset while the BOOT pin is held low to start normal operation.
+For normal operation the BOOT pin has to be held low during reset and power up.

-If hardware pins are not accessible or not connected to the interface, the system needs to be power cycled or run the following command to start the new firmware in the MCU
+If hardware pins are not accessible or not connected to the interface, the system needs to be power cycled, or run the following command to start the new firmware in the MCU:

 dfu-util -a 0 -s 0x08000000:leave

-Antenna Selection
+Antenna Recommendation

 Miromico additions to the Semtech provided sources